 First Time Visitor Survey

-Understanding the visitor experience can provide valuable information that can be used to create a first time experience that makes the visitor want to come back and hopefully join the church.
+Understanding the visitor experience can provide valuable information that can be used to create a first time experience that makes the visitor want to come back.

 Incident Report Form

 Keeping records is crucial to good church management.
 Documenting incidents of fire, theft, injury or any other potential risk is part of that management process.

 Use visitor cards to gather information about visitors.
 Ask guests to fill out a visitor card and return it to the guest services area.
 When they arrive offer them information about the church and a free gift.
 The gift can be a bible, special book or bookmark.
 The gift is not as important as the opportunity to connect with the visitor.